cilium/cilium/Documentation/cmdref/cilium-agent.md

       --tunnel-port int                                      Tunnel port (default 8472 for "vxlan" and 6081 for "geneve") --version                                              Print version information
       --vlan-bpf-bypass ints                                 List of explicitly allowed VLAN IDs, '0' id will allow all VLAN IDs
+      --vtep-cidr strings                                    List of VTEP CIDRs that will be routed towards VTEPs for traffic cluster egress
+      --vtep-endpoint strings                                List of VTEP IP addresses --vtep-mac strings                                     List of VTEP MAC addresses for forwarding traffic outside the cluster
       --write-cni-conf-when-ready string                     Write the CNI configuration as specified via --read-cni-conf to path when agent is ready
 ```